ddotcodes/100-days-of-code/log.md

 ### Day 41 :December 16, 2019

 **Today's Progress**: Today was a great day i've been studied web development for about 5hours and learned bootstrap and advanced level CSS and CSS flexbox.
 I'm prograssing day by day

+### Day 42 :December 17, 2019

+**Today's Progress**: Today was awesome day i made landing page for website using CSS and Bootstrap and also using mailchimp